MeteoSwiss/opendata/docs/general/download.md

-## 4. How Date/Time, Time Intervals and Missing Values are represented
+## 4. How date/time, time intervals and missing values are represented

-### 4.1 Time Stamps and Time Intervals
+### 4.1 Time stamps and time intervals
 Date/Time is expressed as `dd.mm.yyyy HH:MM`.

 All reference time stamps at MeteoSwiss are in [UTC](https://www.utctime.net)!
 Depending on the granularity the time stamp does define different intervals: